 Shibdon Pond is one of the few large open water bodies left in the southern part of Tyne and Wear and is one of the best wetlands in the region for wintering wildfowl.

 One of the few remaining blanket peat bogs found in the lowlands of County Durham.
+Peat bogs make a massive contribution in the fight against climate change as they store carbon.

-This abandoned quarry provides magnesian limestone flora, complimented by mature hawthorn scrub and developing ash woodland
+This abandoned quarry provides magnesian limestone flora, complimented by mature hawthorn scrub and developing ash woodland which is great for woodland birds.

 This woodland reserve occupies the site of the former Tudhoe Mill drift mine.
+Home to numerous woodland birds plus a variety of butterfly species.